ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

 ## 4. Critical Implementation Paths

--   **Authentication Flow**: Ensuring seamless and secure JWT-based authentication for both the C# game client and the **React web client** against the central Supabase Auth service, leveraging libraries like `@supabase/ssr`.
+-   **Authentication Flow**: Ensuring seamless and secure JWT-based authentication for both the C# game client and the React web client against the central Supabase Auth service, leveraging libraries like `@supabase/ssr`.
 -   **C3D Data Pipeline**: The flow of C3D files from game generation, authenticated upload to API, processing (parsing, pseudonymization, encryption), storage in Supabase Storage, and retrieval/visualization in the dashboard.
--   **EMG Data Visualization**: Efficiently fetching, decrypting, processing, and rendering potentially large EMG datasets in the **React frontend** (using React components) with interactive charts.
+-   **EMG Data Visualization and Metrics Reporting**: Efficiently fetching, decrypting, processing, and rendering potentially large EMG datasets in the React frontend (using React components) with interactive charts. **This includes the calculation (backend) and display (frontend) of specific sEMG-derived metrics (fatigue, strength, mass trends as per WP2.3) and game engagement/adherence reports.**
 -   **RLS Policy Implementation**: Correctly defining and implementing PostgreSQL RLS policies in Supabase to ensure strict data segregation and access control.
 -   **Security Measures**: Proper implementation of encryption/decryption services, pseudonymization, and other security controls outlined in [docs/security.md](mdc:docs/security.md).
 -   **Hybrid Backend Strategy**: Defining clear boundaries between logic handled by Next.js server-side features, Supabase Edge Functions, and the potential separate FastAPI analytics service. *Refer to Section 5 below for detailed guidance.*
+-   **Dynamic Difficulty Adjustment (DDA) Data Flow and Dashboard Interaction**: If the dashboard is to display or influence DDA parameters (WP2.4, WP2.5), ensuring this data is correctly logged, stored, and presented is critical.

 ### 4.1.
 Authentication